Expire0/Docker_files/kubernetes/minikube_install_issues.md

 Thoughts: This error took me about a 90 minutes to resolve.
 The CentOS based Docker comes with "systemd" as "cgroup-driver" (--cgroup-driver=systemd).
 And "kubelet" service use "cgroupfs" in the "/etc/systemd/system/kubelet.service.d/10-kubeadm.conf" file as "cgroup-driver" (--cgroup-driver=cgroupfs).

 Solution: To overcome this issue I had to uninstall docker that  was part of the Centos repository and install Docker Ce.
 Per https://docs.docker.com/install/linux/docker-ce/centos/#install-using-the-repository .
-Again dont user the Centos repos for anything relating to minikube
+Again dont use the Centos repos for anything relating to minikube

+In the end after trying to get minikube installed.
+I really got tired of running "minikube start" and receiving multiple errors.
+I made a bash script that will overcome the errors I mention above.
+So my pain will help someone else out there trying to install minikube on Centos .
+Check out the installer at https://github.com/Expire0/Docker_files/blob/master/kubernetes/minikube-installer.sh

+Now it's time to do some labbing.